Angola

 Angola is run by a multiparty regime, with its President as the chief of state.
 Its legal system is based on Portuguese civil law and customary law, modified to accommodate political pluralism and increased use of free markets.

-Angola is the second largest producer of diamonds in the world.
+Angola is the fourth largest producer of diamonds in the world and the second in Africa.
 Angolan diamonds are mainly mined in the province of Lunda Norte and represent about 20% of the world’s diamond production.
 The global demand for diamonds is increasing, especially in China and Japan.
 China is currently the largest market for Angolan diamonds.
 Angola’s diamond industry is well positioned to benefit from these growing markets.
+Looking ahead, Angola's mining sector will continue to be dominated by diamond exploration and production, which accounts for around 90% of total mining revenues.

 PwC in Angola